end2endzone/ShellAnything/UserManual.md

 The `inverse` attribute inverts the logic of one or multiple attributes.
 For example, to inverse the meaning of the `maxfiles` attribute, set `inverse` attribute to the value `maxfiles`.

 To specify multiple inverted attributes, one must separate each attribute names with the `;` character.
+To invert all possible attributes, use the value 'all'.

 If `inverse` attribute is not specified, then the validation is successful.